Temde Cobra Table Lamp

 Manufacturer: Theodor Müller & Co.
 Temde-Werk, Detmold, Germany, Switzerland.

-Other versions: This Temde Cobra table lamp exists in several colours and was also made as a floor lamp.
+Other versions: This Temde Cobra table lamp exists in several colours and was at least also made as a floor lamp and a swing arm floor lamp.
 This table or desk lamp is model 32, as labelled.

 These lamp series received an iF Design Award in 1974.